How to Read a Pay Stub Step-by-Step Guide for Employees in 2025

 Common Mistakes to Avoid

-• Ignoring additional earnings like overtime or bonuses.
+• Ignoring additional earnings such as overtime, bonuses, or tips.

 • Confusing employer-paid benefits with personal deductions.